authdog/keylab/README.md

 # easyjwt

-easyjwt is a library aiming to validate JWT sent to a nodeJS API against a static string secret or a remote JSON Web Key set with a convenient http wrapper.
+easyjwt is a library aiming to create and validate JSON Web Tokens without hussle or prerequisitie cryptography knowledge.

-Can also be used to validate a RSA256 token in the browser directly.

 ## Install